SoleimanRahmani/Spam-Detector/README.md

 ```
 As it can be seen, best accuracy is achieved with the popular statistical technique, Naive Bayes classifier.
-In order to obtain the best Naive Bayes model, different models are trained hanging the regularization parameter (α) and the accuracy, recall and precision of the model with the test set are evaluated.
+In order to obtain the best Naive Bayes model, different models are trained changing the regularization parameter (α) and the accuracy, recall and precision of the model with the test set are evaluated.

 ```python